writing

 This week in Brussels was fwd:cloudsec Europe, the first European edition of the vendor-neutral cloud security conference for practitioners.
 Datadog sponsored the event and presented two research talks by Katie Knowles and Nick Frichette.

 You'll find below the list of talks with a pointer to the slides.
-The videos will be available in the coming days on the fwd:cloudsec YouTube channel.
-In the meantime, you can replay the full livestream here.
+The videos are available on YouTube.

 fwd:cloudsec Europe talks